pbyrne/patrickbyrne.net/source/notes/the-space-between-the-notes.html.markdown

 -------

-As it happens, August is a busy month of travel for me, attending [Dribbble meetups][meetups] in Salem and San Francisco, and attending the [Madison+ Ruby conference][madruby] at the end of the month.
+As it happens, August is a busy month of travel for me, attending [Dribbble meetups][meetups] in Salem and San Francisco and attending the [Madison+ Ruby conference][madruby] at the end of the month.
-It's good that these are all in August, because Angela and I decided a while ago that we wouldn't plan any travel starting September, as we approach the October due date for our baby boy, whom we've nicknamed Ragnar until we can figure out an actual name we can both live with.
+It's good that these all happened to be in August, because Angela and I decided a while ago that we wouldn't plan any travel starting September, as we approach the October due date for our baby boy, whom we've nicknamed Ragnar until we can figure out an actual name we can both live with.

 The Salem trip came at an interesting time in the pregnancy.
 Angela's been feeling little Ragnar moving and kicking for a long time, but I haven't been able to participate.